Former Wisconsin judge fatally shot in ‘targeted’ attack, suspect appeared to have other targets

-(The Hill) – Retired Wisconsin Judge John Roemer was shot and killed Friday in his home.

-The Wisconsin Department of Justice said in a news release that the “incident appears to be a targeted act” and that it is investigating further.
+(The Hill) – Retired Wisconsin Judge John Roemer was shot and killed Friday in his home in an “incident appears to be a targeted act,” the Wisconsin Department of Justice said in a news release.

 A man identified as Douglas K. Uhde resisted attempts by police to negotiate after a person who had exited Roemer’s home called law enforcement to report that an armed man was present and two gunshots had been fired in the residence, according to the department.